4umfreak/transom-smtp-example/README.md

 ### Sending email with Transom SMTP

 In this example we create a TransomJS server and use the [transom-smtp](https://github.com/transomjs/transom-smtp/) plugin to send emails from an endpoint to show how simple it is.
 This example demonstrates how to configure the plugin and then use it from within your own code on the server.
-The plugin provides a simple wrapper around nodemailer so that your email configuration is centralized and outbount messaging is implemented consistently throughout your application.
+The plugin provides a simple wrapper around nodemailer so that your email configuration is centralized and outbound messaging is implemented consistently throughout your application.

 ### Run the example
 Clone the `transom-smtp-example` repository and install the dependencies with npm.